KErbst1/automated-fluorescence-intensity-quantification/README.md

 # automated-fluorescence-intensity-extraction
 Codes for automated image processing in Fiji to generate calibration curves from confocal laser scanning microscopy images.
-In both methods, CPBQ and FIBQ, fluorescence intensities are measured in cell walls.

-## Macro_channel_extraction_from_image_stacks.ijm
-This Fiji macro can be used for extracting the pH stable channel from an image stack as .tif in a new folder.
+Two different methods are presented: Cell boundary Prediction Based Quantification (CPBQ) and Fluorescence Intensity Based Quantification (FIBQ).
+CPBQ uses cell boundary prediction images generated with PlantSeg to generate a ROI that is later applied to original calibration curve image stacks for quantifying pixel intensities.
+In contrast, FIBQ generates a ROI based on the image of the pH stable channel post smoothing.

 ## Macro_CPBQ.ijm
 Cell boundary Prediction Based Quantification (CPBQ)